mjakubowski84/parquet4s/README.md

 "org.apache.hadoop" % "hadoop-client" % yourHadoopVersion
 ```

-Parquet4S has so far a single `Source` for reading single file or directory and `Sink`s for writing.
+Parquet4S has a single `Source` for reading single file or a directory, a `Sink`s for writing a single file and a sophisticated `Flow` for performing complex writes.

 ```scala
 import com.github.mjakubowski84.parquet4s.{ParquetStreams, ParquetWriter}